 Losing any of your belongings is annoying, but car keys are something else.
 And it’s not always just your car key on the keyring; many people also carry their home keys on the same bunch.

-If, like many motorists in the UK, you drive a Ford Fiesta — the UK's best-selling car with over 77,000 registered last year (2019) — you’d be looking at an average cost of around £230 to replace the key, according to The Autolocksmith's 2018 data.
+If, like many motorists in the UK, you drive a Ford Fiesta — the UK's best-selling car with over 77,000 registered last year (2019) — you’d be looking at paying an average of £230 in car key replacement costs, according to The Autolocksmith's 2018 data.

 But while cost may not be everything, the inconvenience of replacing lost keys is certainly an issue.
 But, you do have a few options.